naeimzarei/fashionxproject/README.md

 The goal of this project is to add a page on the current fashionxproject website to allow 'influencers' to login, create a profile, and submit photos of their fashion content.
 The platform, fashionxproject, is a fashion start-up that finds clothing that looks good on people based on their body dimensions.
 As part of this project, the uploading of influencer profiles and content will be automated to reduce the amount of time it takes to process what is shown on the actual website to the shoppers.

 ## Meeting Times
 Client- Friday 10 AM in-person
 Instructor- 11:15 AM-12:05 PM
 Team- TBD

 ## Contact Information
-* Yashar Asgari
+* Yashar Asgari: yasgari@ad.unc.edu
-* Zach Burk
+* Zach Burk: zburk@live.unc.edu
-* Naeim Zarei
+* Naeim Zarei: naeimz@live.unc.edu
 * Client: Ignacio and Ashley

-## Project Roles (TBD)
+## Project Roles
-Client Manager-
-Project Manager-
+Client and Project Manager- Yashar Asgari
-Editor-
+Editor- Zach Burk
-Chief Architect-
+Chief Architect- Naeim Zarei

 ## Team Rules